Sometimes you need a little help on how to treat light injuries, wounds or pains.

 Simply, you can’t feed a child with sedatives or any kind of drug that’s not children-friendly.

-There’s one thing about headaches and children that is especially complicated.
+There’s one thing about headaches and children (Harvard) that is especially complicated.

 The children don’t know how to explain the type of headache they are experiencing.